New Grad Nurse Resume Summary Examples - ATS-Friendly Guide

 Common Mistakes New Grads Make in Resume Summaries

-Half the battle in job search is won with checking all the do’s and other half is won by avoiding all don’ts.
+Secret to succeed in job search quickly is to keep checking all the do's and avoiding all don'ts.
 Avoiding mistakes is equally important as adding all the relevant skills, goals and achievements.

-- Using personal goals instead of professional value: Recruiters prioritize what you can do for the hospital over your personal desires.
-Shift the focus to how your clinical training will help you provide safe, high-quality care to their specific patient.
+• Using personal goals instead of professional value: Recruiters always prioritize what you can do for the hospital over your personal desires.

-- Overloading the summary with too many skills: Adding a dozen of technical skills into a short paragraph makes the section unreadable.
-Select the three most relevant competencies, such as patient assessment, to keep it punchy.
+• Stuffing the summary with too many skills: Adding a dozen of skills into a short paragraph of summary makes the section unreadable and seems fake.
+Select the most relevant skills and showcase them with the value you can provide.

 How Long Should a New Grad Nurse Resume Summary Be?